 - Alberta Class 5 License, satisfactory driver’s abstract and a vehicle

 - Strong written and verbal communication and interpersonal skills, result oriented, good time management, strong organizational, problem-solving

 - Good working knowledge of Microsoft Word and Excel programs

 - Familiarity with issues of poverty, homelessness and Edmonton’s urban core

-Interested candidates are invited to submit a cover letter and resume by January 11, 2013 to:
+Interested candidates are invited to submit their resume and cover letter by 5.00 pm on Tuesday, September 24, 2013 to:

 Edmonton, AB T5H 2H6

 We thank all applicants for their interest.
-However, only candidates selected for an interview will be contacted.
+However, only candidates selected for interview will be contacted.